Fay3/go-rest-api/README.md

 Authentication on the API END Points was not implemented due to time constraints but would be recommended

 ## Roadmap
-Authentication via API Keys for end points
+* Authentication via API Keys for end points
+* Build a front end for End Point